malcprentice/malcprentice.github.io/Project-SupportingExamplesParagraph.md

 * What is a good way for GROUP to make/do/improve/help/support PERSON (e.g. University -> refugee students)

 ## For homework
 Choose one you can write about and make a plan

-* Your topic is a QUESTION (starts "What" and ends "?")
+* Your topic is a QUESTION (starts "What.." and ends "?")
 * You will need THREE EXAMPLES
-    * Examples should be Keywords
+    * Examples should be Keywords or short key phrases
     * Keywords should be 名詞 or 動名詞
     * Keywords should be SHORT (1-4 words)
 * Each example will need TWO DETAILS
     * Just notes.
 Japanese OK.
 No sentences yet.
-* If you can't think of ideas, CHANGE TOPIC
+    * If you can't think of details, CHANGE TOPIC

 ## Homework example (minimum detail, more is better!)
 Topic question: "What is a good way to save money?"
 * Example 1) Make my own food and drink
     * Make my own bento, not conbini or cafe
     * Make my own coffee, not starbucks